 One function that you will use to "trace the cursor" (have a bitmap follow the cursor around in a window) is GETMOUSESTATE.
-This function finds the current state of the mouse, and resets global system variables, such as LASTMOUSEX and LASTMOUSEY.
+This function finds the current state of the. mouse, and resets global system variables, such as LASTMOUSEX and LASTMOUSEY.

-As an example of how this function works, create a window by typing and sweeping out a window.
+As an example of how this function works, create a window by typing into the Executive Window, and sweeping out a window.
 Now, type in the function

-'''

 (SETQ EXAMPLE.WINDOW (CREATEW))

 '''

-'''

 (DEFINEQ (PRINTCOORDS (W)

 (PROMPTPRINT "(" LASTMOUSEX ", "LASTMOUSEY ")")

+(BLOCK)

 (GETMOUSESTATE)))

 '''